AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 for (int num : arr)

-Algorithm 7: Check if Any Element Meets Condition
+Algorithm 7: Check if ANY Element Meets a Condition

 boolean hasNegative = false;